Grange Thistle FC: Early years

 On 3 March 1920, six new clubs affiliated with the Queensland British Football Association at its adjourned annual general meeting.
 Merthyr Thistle was not represented.
-However, J Peebles, representing the newly formed Thistle club, was appointed as one of four club representatives on the executive committee.
+However, Johnny Peebles, representing the newly formed Thistle club, was appointed as one of four club representatives on the executive committee.

 Two weeks later, a press preview of the season listed nine clubs in the senior competition, including Thistle but not Merthyr Thistle.
-The inference is that the new club was formed at, or subsequent to, the meeting of Merthyr Thistle players and members called for 11 February 1920.
+The clear inference is that the new club was formed at the meeting of Merthyr Thistle players and members called for 11 February 1920.

-On 20 March 1920, the new Thistle club played its first match, a friendly against Brisbane City.
+On 20 March 1920, Thistle played its first match, a friendly against Brisbane City.
 In a 5-2 victory at Heath Park, W Nicholls had the honour of scoring the club's first goal, with Jock Cumberford and Bob Craig each netting a brace.

 A few days later, the Queensland British Football Association placed its 30 registered junior clubs into three grades for the forthcoming season.
-Thistle's second-string team was placed in the second grade but Merthyr Thistle did not enter any teams in either the senior or junior grades.
+Thistle's second-string team was placed in the second grade but Merthyr Thistle had become defunct and did not enter any teams in either the senior or junior grades.

 On 27 March Thistle played a second friendly, against Queen's Park, also at Heath Park, where the new club had established its headquarters.
 The match was drawn 2–2.

-On the official opening day of the 1920 season, 10 April, Thistle played the club's first competitive match, defeating Queen's Park 3–1 at the Brisbane Cricket Ground, with the following lineup: H May, W McBride, G Mackay, D Ross, J Peebles, J Lambert, J Cumberford, A McMillan, R Craig, A Thompson, W Nicholls.
+On the official opening day of the 1920 season, 10 April, Thistle played the club's first competitive match, defeating Queen's Park 3–1 at the Brisbane Cricket Ground, with the following lineup: Harry May, Billy McBride (captain), G Mackay, Donald Ross, Johnny Peebles, J Lambert, Jock Cumberford, Alec McMillan, Bob Craig, Alex Thompson and W Nicholls.
 Centre-forward Craig scored a hat-trick.
 The highly successful first season ended with 10 wins, two draws and three defeats to place Thistle in second position behind Corinthians on the premiership table.
 Thistle's tenure at Heath Park was confirmed the following season when an application for use of the ground was approved by the Brisbane City Council, at an annual rent of one guinea.

 By 1922 Thistle had amassed one of the most powerful teams in the country and were locked in a neck-and-neck premiership battle with Bundamba Rangers, both teams having won their first seven matches.
-However, Thistle eventually finished as runners-up to their Ipswich rivals, having paid a heavy price in mid-season while five players were away on representative duty (Jack Cumberford, Dave Cumberford and Billy McBride with Australia in New Zealand, along with Johnny Peebles and Jimmy Love on tour to New South Wales with Queensland).
+However, Thistle eventually finished as runners-up to their Ipswich rivals, having paid a heavy price in mid-season while five players were away on representative duty (Jock Cumberford, Dave Cumberford and Billy McBride with Australia in New Zealand, along with Johnny Peebles and Jimmy Love on tour to New South Wales with Queensland).